pablodecm/phd_thesis/src/103_chapter_3.md

 and their differential distributions, which correspond to the mentioned conditional probability distributions.
-In the actual simulation chain, all conditional factors typically depend on additional parameters which might be uncertain, whose effect and modelling will be discussed in [Section @sec:known_unknowns].
+In the actual simulation chain, all conditional factors typically depend on additional parameters which might be uncertain, and whose effect and modelling will be discussed in [Section @sec:known_unknowns].

 As previously mentioned, computer programs can be used to realistically